 Find out if you qualify for a DRO

 As you are thinking about a major change, you must make sure you would qualify for a DRO, not just assume that you will.

-Unlike the other main debt solutions (debt management, bankruptcy or an IVA) there are some very specific checks that you have to pass to qualify for a DRO.
+Unlike the other main debt solutions (debt management, bankruptcy, IVA) there are some very specific checks that you have to pass to qualify for a DRO.
 The main ones are:

 - your debts have to come to less than £30,000;